httpie/http-prompt/docs/user-guide.rst

 *New in v0.10.0.*

-OpenAPI_ (formerly known as Swagger_) is a specifcation that describes an HTTP/REST API.
+OpenAPI_ (formerly known as Swagger_) is a specification that describes an HTTP/REST API.
 The ``http-prompt`` has a ``--spec`` option for you to provide an OpenAPI specification in JSON format.
 The specification enables HTTP Prompt to do some cool things like autocomplete API endpoint paths and parameters